legislation

 Statutory laws

 Statutory laws are the laws debated and enacted by the legislature.
-These written laws are called Statutes.
-Federal or state legislators wanting to set policy for their country or state — for instance, prohibit people from committing egregious acts against people or animals — will enact Statutes.
+These written laws are called statutes.
+Federal or state legislators wanting to set policy for their country or state — for instance, prohibit people from committing egregious acts against people or animals — will enact statutes.

 Case Law (also known as judicial or decisional law)

-Judges make their decisions based on judicial opinions already made; in other words, they find, review and interpret prior cases, existing statutes, or other legal authority which will give them guidance when making their decision.
+Judges make their decisions based on judicial opinions already made; in other words, they find, review, and interpret prior cases, existing statutes, or other legal authority which will give them guidance when making their decision.

 Administrative (or regulatory) Law